cualquiercosa327/psretrox/README.md

 PSRetrox is a C++ application designed to reverse engineer PlayStation 2 games.
 The primary goal of this project is to extract and process game files, enabling native PC ports of PS2 games.
 PSRetrox includes built-in tools for decompiling and decoding game assets, such as audio, 3D models, source code, and other game data.

+## KRPLAB - Contributions 🏁
+-Reading the directory and extracting small files (1 block).
+-Extraction works for smaller files that fit in a single block (2048 bytes).

 ---

 ## **Progress**